The minimum requirements for a student to attain an Alberta high school diploma include Mathematics 20 level

 5 credits

-Math 31 is required by the following faculties and programs: Engineering, Honours Math, Mathematics Applied, Mathematical Physics, Mathematics and Economics.
-Math 31 is recommended in several other programs.
-Please research your post-secondary institution preferred program requirements.
+This course is required by the following faculties and programs: Engineering, Honours Math, Mathematics Applied, Mathematical Physics, Mathematics and Economics.